fcm-digital/ai_technical_challenge/README.md

 > cd ai_technical_challenge
-3. Install Python requirements: python3 -m pip install -r requirements.txt
+3. Install Python requirements:
+> python3 -m pip install -r requirements.txt

 ### 1.1.
 How to run the application
 1. Run the app:
 > python3 src/app.py
 2. Open a web browser and search the following URL:
 > http://127.0.0.1:5000/
-3. Use the chat to ask questions and automatically receive answers.
+3. Use the chat to ask questions and then automatically receive answers.

 ## 2. Design explanation
 ### 2.1.
 Technologies used